 7. Quality Systems (QSII)

 Quality Systems was a healthcare software provider based out of California.
 Quality Systems was 20 years ahead of its time when they IPO’d in 1982, back then hospitals didn’t store records digitally.
 The company stayed under $3 for nearly two decades before exploding in 2002.
-Quality Systems peaked at $48 in 2013 and since declined to $10.53.
+Quality Systems peaked at $48 in 2013 and has since declined to $10.53.
 On 7th September 2018, they rebranded to Nextgen Healthcare.

 8. Pharmacyclics, Inc. (NASDAQ:PCYC)

 Pharmacyclics is a biotech company that creates therapies to treat cancer and immune-mediated diseases.
 Pharmacyclics was under $5 from 2006 to 2009, it skyrocketed to $250 in 2015 and was acquired by AbbVie for $21 billion.

 Mylan is a pharmaceutical company that IPO’d in 1973 and reached a low of $0.75.
 Initially, they traded over the counter but upgraded to the Nasdaq.
-Mylan are now the second largest generic drug supplier in the world, Mylan was under $5 for 5 years and now trades at $15.76 with a market cap of $8.4 billion.
+Mylan is now the second largest generic drug supplier in the world, Mylan was under $5 for 5 years and now trades at $15.76 with a market cap of $8.4 billion.

 10. Ford Motor Company (NYSE:F)